Addika1630/metta-task/task/REPORT.md

    - Developers with long merge times: Certain developers, including hooperben, gimbernat13, FarrukhRZ, and zolotokrylin, take a long time to merge their pull requests.
 A prolonged merge process slows down the overall development cycle, preventing developers from efficiently progressing to new tasks.
-The average merge time is around 150 hours (approximately six days), highlighting a potential bottleneck in the final integration stage.
+The average merge time for these developers is around 150 hours (approximately six days), highlighting a potential bottleneck in the final integration stage.

-   - Developers with long review and pcikup times: Some developers, such as Indralukmana and santosojuan99, experience significantly long review and pickup times for their pull requests.
-This delay affects the overall development speed, as developers may struggle to start new pull requests if previous ones are not reviewed promptly.
-The average review time across developers is approximately 200 hours, which, even accounting for weekends, translates to about a week just for the review process.
-And the average pickup time is 90hr which is approximaely 3 and half days.
+   - Developers with long review and pickup times: Some developers, such as Indralukmana and santosojuan99, experience significantly long review and pickup times for their pull requests.
+These delays affect overall development speed, as developers may struggle to start new pull requests if previous ones are not reviewed promptly.
+The average review time for these developers is approximately 200 hours, which, even accounting for weekends, translates to about a week just for the review process.
+Additionally, the average pickup time is 90 hours (approximately three and a half days).

-   - High review time compared to other phases: Some developers, such as 0xcoreblock, have notably high review times relative to their merge and pickup times.
+   - High review times compared to other phases: Some developers, such as 0xcoreblock, have notably high review times relative to their merge and pickup times.
 For example, 0xcoreblock has an average review time of 120 hours, which may be attributed to extensive testing or delays in providing feedback.
-And other jnoun and lmontero18 also experienced the same.
+Other developers, including jnoun and lmontero18, have experienced similar delays.

 These insights can help identify bottlenecks in the review and merge processes, allowing teams to optimize workflows, improve efficiency, and enhance overall developer productivity.